Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: Conclusion

-The goal of this research was to enhance the accuracy and reliability of natural language question answering systems by integrating Large Language Models (LLMs) with Knowledge Graphs - with a focus on the biomedical domain.
-To achieve this, we developed a pipeline that leverages LLMs for generating Cypher queries, which are then validated and corrected using a query-checking algorithm.
-We evaluated this approach using a newly developed benchmark dataset of 50 biomedical questions, comparing the performance of several LLMs, including GPT-4 Turbo and llama3:70b.
+This research aimed to improve the accuracy and reliability of natural language question-answering systems by integrating Large Language Models (LLMs) with Knowledge Graphs, particularly in the biomedical domain.
+We developed a pipeline where LLMs generate Cypher queries, which are then validated and corrected using a query-checking algorithm.
+To evaluate our approach, we created a benchmark dataset of 50 biomedical questions and compared the performance of various LLMs, including GPT-4 Turbo, GPT-5 and Llama 3.3:70b.

-Our results indicate that GPT-4 Turbo consistently outperformed the current open-source models in generating accurate Cypher queries.
-Although carefully crafted prompts led to significant improvements in the performance of the llama3:70b open-source model, it still did not reach the level of accuracy and reliability demonstrated by GPT-4 Turbo.

-These findings suggest that while prompt engineering can enhance the capabilities of open-source models, there remains a noticeable gap between their performance and that of proprietary models when it comes to Cypher query generation.
-Further testing with a broader range of questions is recommended to fully assess each model's capabilities.
+Our results show that GPT-4 Turbo and GPT-5 consistently outperformed current open-source models in generating accurate Cypher queries.
+Although switching from zero-shot prompting to few-shot prompting notably improved the performance of the open-source model Llama 3:70b, it did not reach the accuracy and reliability levels achieved by GPT-4 Turbo.
+Promptcrafting also did not increase the performance of Llama 3:70b.
+These findings suggest that while prompt engineering can enhance open-source model performance, a gap remains between open-source and proprietary models in Cypher query generation.
+When analyzing whether paraphrasing the questions influences performance, we could find no difference for the models we used in the analysis, GPT-4 Turbo and Llama 3.3:70b.

-Moreover, this study contributes a valuable dataset of 50 biomedical questions and answers, tailored to a specific subset of PrimeKG.
-This resource could support future benchmarking efforts and inspire the development of similar datasets across various Knowledge Graphs.
+This study also contributes a valuable dataset of 50 biomedical questions and answers tailored to a subset of PrimeKG, offering a resource for future benchmarking and inspiring similar datasets across other Knowledge Graphs.

-Future enhancements to the system include expanding the GUI with additional features such as natural language result explanations or a better accessibility of various LLM parameters.